KC-software-en/PaymentIntegration/README.md

     + `print(get_random_secret_key())`
 1. Create a `.env` file in the project's root directory with the following content:
     + SECRET_KEY=mysecretkeygoeshere
-    + Or, if you have the Heroku [CLI](https://devcenter.heroku.com/articles/heroku-cli#install-the-heroku-cli) installed for deployment, you can run `heroku config:set SECRET_KEY="mysecretkeygoeshere" --app heroku-app-name`
+    + Or, if you have the Heroku [CLI](https://devcenter.heroku.com/articles/heroku-cli#install-the-heroku-cli) installed for deployment, you can run `heroku config:set SECRET_KEY="mysecretkeygoeshere" --app heroku_app_name`

 1. Install Packages:
     + pip install [package_name]